 While lots of sushi rolls make a sensible meal—nothing wrong with fresh fish and a little white rice—some types are packed to the gills with fat and calories.

-As tasty as they are, standard spicy rolls are made with mayonnaise, Philly rolls are made with salty smoked salmon and cream cheese, and anything with tempura means its deep fried.
+As tasty as they are, standard spicy rolls are made with mayonnaise, Philly rolls are made with salty smoked salmon, cream cheese, and occasionally avocado, while anything with tempura means its deep fried.

 And while a California roll isn’t unhealthy, per se, its abundance of avocado and (often) imitation crabmeat aren’t the best choice if you’re already eating spicy rolls, or anything fried.